 Aeronautical & Astronautical Engineering (AAE)

-Topics will include the engineering fundamentals of aeronautics and astronautics, including an introduction to aerodynamics, propulsion, structures, orbital mechanics and mission planning.
-Current industry practices in aerospace vehicle specifications, manufacturing, flight testing and certification will be presented.
+Focuses on engineering fundamentals of aeronautics and astronautics, including an introduction to aerodynamics, propulsion, structures, orbital mechanics and mission planning.
+Presents current industry practices in aerospace vehicle specifications, manufacturing, flight testing and certification.

 Prerequisite: ENGR 211 with C or better or ENGR 211H with C or better